Our Commitment to Anti-Racism

 - Piloted equity training for all staff

-- Made Hooper Detoxification Stabilization Center more accessible for LGBTQ people and people of color
+- Made Hooper Detoxification Stabilization Center more accessible for LGBTQIA2S+ people and people of color

-- Made changes to HR policies with the goal of increasing diversity among our staff, managers, executives and board by investing in recruitment, professional growth and retention, so CCC reflects the varied backgrounds of the people we serve.
+- Made changes to HR policies, like developing an anti-nepotism policy and an internal mobility policy, with the goal of increasing diversity among our staff, managers, executives and board by investing in recruitment, professional growth and retention, so CCC reflects the varied backgrounds of the people we serve

-- Identified policy and funding issues rooted in discrimination, then working with elected officials and community partners to address them
+We have also identified policy and funding issues rooted in discrimination and worked with elected officials and community partners to address them.

 - In 2021, CCC supported HB 2172, which expanded access to early release from parole and probation and SB 397, which reformed the expungement process.